zuozhenggh/learning-library/data-management-library/security/advanced/init-start-env/init-start-env.md

-# Initialize and Start the Environment
+# Initialize and Start the DBSecLab Environment

 ## Introduction
 This lab will show you how to initialize and start the DBSecLab environment.